-- 277A.
-(1) Notwithstanding any other written law - (a) any person who in any open place and during a prescribed period wilfully or negligently starts or keeps any fire or does any act in relation to any fire; and - (b) subject to subsection (3), any registered owner and any occupier of any open place in which during a prescribed period any person wilfully or negligently starts or keeps any fire or does any act in relation to any fire, shall be punished with fine not exceeding \$100,000.
+(2) Notwithstanding any other written law - (a) any person who in any place and during a prescribed period wilfully or negligently starts or keeps any fire or does any act in relation to any fire; and (b) subject to subsection (3), any registered owner and any occupier of any place in which during a prescribed period any person wilfully or negligently starts or keeps any fire or does any act in relation to any fire, in such a manner as to ---- - (i) endanger or be likely to endanger human life to cause the destruction of or damage to any property, or to cause any injury, annoyance or obstruction to; or - (ii) vitiate the atmosphere so as to make it noxious to the health of the public or any section of the public or any persons who may have access to use any public right, shall be punished with imprisonment for a term not exceeding 5 years, fine or both.
+(3) Any such registered owner or occupier is not guilty of an offence under subsection (1) or (2) if he proves to the satisfaction of the court that - (a) it was committed without his knowledge, consent or connivance and was not attributable to any act or default on his part; or (b) he attempted to prevent the commission of the offence.